 In the 1970s, the United States intensified its crackdown on marijuana users.
 The government's role in pursuing and prosecuting cannabis users grew drastically under President Ronald Reagan's War on Drugs.
 Billions of funds were diverted to conduct law enforcement and anti-drug activities in the United States and abroad.

 The 1986 Anti-Drug Abuse Act drastically enhanced drug-related penalties and imposed harsh mandatory minimum terms.
-Cannabis users were now prosecuted based on the amount of the substance present rather than their role in the drug trade.
+Cannabis users are now prosecuted based on the amount of the substance they have, not their involvement in the drug trade.
 Worse, judges could no longer reduce punishments in good faith or compassion.
-As a result, millions of Americans have received draconian prison sentences, sometimes even life sentences, over the years.
+As a result, millions of Americans have received Draconian prison sentences, sometimes even life sentences, over the years.
 More people are now imprisoned for drug-related offenses than for violent crimes in the United States.
 Worse, cannabis-related violations continue to attract harsher penalties than murder or kidnapping.

 Taking the appropriate steps

-California passed the Compassionate Use Act in 1996, allowing those suffering from severe or chronic conditions to use cannabis for therapeutic purposes.
+California approved the Compassionate Use Act in 1996.
+This law allows people with severe or chronic conditions to use cannabis for medical reasons.
 Hundreds of other states have now approved cannabis for medical purposes.
 This has sparked interest in the health advantages of cannabis and its potential to cure conditions like epilepsy.

 Cannabis legalization on a federal level